Micadurp/darkest-saturn/README.md

+# Darkest Saturn
+Darkest Saturn is the working title for an upcoming Rockman fan game.

-my lawyers have advised me to clarify that any references to NSFW behavior contained within this source code is strictly extreme hyperbole
+`my lawyers have advised me to clarify that any references to NSFW behavior contained within this source code is strictly extreme hyperbole`

 ### Todo:
 #### Done:
 * move all of that stupid bullshit in player.gd to the state machine and clean it up
 * add running state
-* add braking state for slowing down
+* add jumping state
+* pray that someone is willing to compose the music
 #### Near future:
-* add a boost meter (meter should function similarly to ultrakill stamina)
-* add the boost + air boost (referencing Sonic Frontiers boost behavior)
-* create an object to test environmental velocity on the player character
+* fix the stupid fucking animationtree not doing the god damned thing it's supposed to
+* finish reverting the movement back to rm4 style movement
+* replace all of the sprites with Jay Eazy's favorite boi
 #### Later:
-* add rails that can be grinded on
-* add a balancing mechanic for said rails
-* keep player magnetized to the ground when interacting with slopes (unless being launched)
-* add slope physics (specifically mimicking that of the Sonic The Hedgehog games)
-* add a ground attack
-* add an aerial attack
+* add buster
+* make buster work in all states
 * add an enemy to fight
 * add an attack for that enemy
-* make attacking an enemy give you a speed boost (some sort of style meter maybe that increases your speed cap???)
+#### Just a bit Later:
-* add a dodge move or a parry or something maybe both??
+* add a robot master
 #### Even LATER:
 * finish a complete level with enemies to fight, decent level design, demonstrations of core gameplay mechanics, and an end goal
 * make a tutorial level